Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 GAVOTTE EN RONDEAU

 This charming Gavotte is, when played on the cello in A major, much harder than it sounds, mainly due to the awkward double-stops and chords – especially those requiring thumbposition in the lower Neck Region.
 No notes have been modified for this adaptation for cello, but the Duo Version is considerably easier (and sounds a lot better) than the solo version in the same key.
-In G major, this piece can be played quite successfully by one unaccompanied cellist.
+In G major, this movement becomes very much easier and can now be played quite successfully by one unaccompanied cellist.

 When played on the violin these two Minuets are simple and delightful “galanteries”.
 When played on the cello in A major however, they are actually quite awkward little beasts, much more complicated to play than they sound, due to the abundance of uncomfortable double-stops and chords.
 Several of these chords/double-stops have needed to be revoiced in order to make them playable on the cello.
 In other places, faced with the impossibility of revoicing, we are obliged to use Thumb Position in the Neck Region.
 Definitely, the easiest and most successful way to play these Minuets on the cello is either in the A major Duo Version or in the G major solo version.
 In the G major version, one note has had to be changed: the low note in bar 22 which, with our transposition down a sixth would now be a low “B”, out of range.

 No notes have needed to be changed for the cello adaptation of this Bourrée.
 Some mordents and slurs have however been added in the “Edited Version”.
-We need to be careful, at the beginning of the movement especially, to avoid that it sounds as though it were in 3/4 time (as occurs in many recordings).
+We need to be careful, at the beginning of the movement, to avoid it sounding as though it were in 3/4 time (as occurs in many recordings).
 We can do this by placing a slight accent on the third beat of the first bar.

 No notes have needed to be changed for the cello adaptation of this Gigue.
 Many mordents and slurs have however been added: the slurs, in order to avoid the “scratchy sewing-machine effect“, and the mordents, to give a little more decorative sparkle to this lively dance.
 There are no doublestops or chords in this movement.
-The only way to make an “Easier Version” without massacring the music would be to play it a little slower and remove all the mordents.
+Apart from playing it in its G Major version, the only other way to make an “Easier Version” without massacring the music would be to play it a little slower and remove all the mordents.